Concussion Treatment

 Eye Focusing

-Our eyes have to be able to change focus from one distance to another in order to create a clear image.
+Our eyes have to be able to change focus from one distance to another to create a clear image.
 Patients who have sustained a traumatic brain injury often lose the ability and endurance to switch focus between objects at various distances.
-The resulting symptoms include fluctuating blurry vision, headaches, eye strain, and difficulty performing near work for extended periods of time.
+The resulting symptoms include fluctuating blurry vision, headaches, eye strain, and difficulty performing near work for extended periods.

 Patients who have suffered a traumatic brain injury will often have difficulty with visual perceptual processing.
 Visual perceptual skills allow us to make sense of the visual information received by the brain.
 Difficulty with visual perceptual processing can result in a TBI patient experiencing a cognitive “fog”.
 This “fog” affects several aspects of vision including: